julieelarson/SeedBankBias/README.md

 [Environmental matrix] This file contains data related to the edaphic gradient, including elevation, soil age rank, soil properties, and other features of each site (all properties quantified at the site-level).

 3. traits_commonspp.csv
-[Trait matrix] This file contains mean trait values and characterstics of each species.
-Full secies names and additional information can be found in the Supporting Information attached to the accepted manuscript (see citation above).
+[Trait matrix] This file contains mean trait values and characterstics for each species.
+Full species names and additional information can be found in the Supporting Information attached to the accepted manuscript (see citation above).

 4. compiled_AVG_commonspp.csv
-[Community matrix] This file contains species abundances (columns) in the vegetation (% aerial cover) and seed bank (counts) for each plot (rows) averaged across 2017 and 2018 sampling years.
+[Community matrix] This file contains species abundances (columns) in the vegetation (estimated as % aerial cover) and seed bank (estimated as counts) for each plot (rows).
+Values reflect averages across 2017 and 2018 sampling years.
 These are raw data that have not yet been relatived or transformed in any way.
-However, infrequent species (not found in >5% of plots in either the vegetation OR the seed bank) have been removed.
+However, infrequent species (not found in >5% of plots in either the vegetation OR the seed bank) have already been removed in this version.

 5. seedbank_veg_all_species_years.csv
 [Supplemental community matrix].
 Same as no. 4, but contains abundance data for ALL recorded species (including infrequent species) separated out by sampling year (2017 or 2018).